 The state’s approved gambling assistance message must be displayed at each customer entrance to the gaming floor of all Maryland casinos.
 By statute, gaming license revenue must help defray operational costs for the state’s problem gambling hotline.
 An annual fee for each video lottery terminal and every table game operated by the state’s casinos is required to be allocated to aid problem gambling in the state.

 Yes.
 Several forms of online gambling — including online sports betting, horse racing wagering and daily fantasy sports — are all legal in the state.
-Maryland online casinos, however, are not legal.
+Betting apps have gone live in November 2022.
+Maryland online casinos, however, are still not legal.
+You are able to visit retail casinos and bet in person at a number of Maryland locations.

 The following types of gambling are legal in Maryland: In-person casino gambling and poker, online and retail sports betting, online and retail pari-mutuel wagering, daily fantasy sports contests and lottery.
 Charitable gambling (bingo, raffles, etc.) is legal in most Maryland counties.

-The minimum legal gambling age in Maryland is 21 for casino gambling and sports betting; 18 for lottery, pari-mutuel wagering and charitable gaming.
+The minimum legal gambling age in Maryland is 21 and over for online casino gambling and online sports betting; then it is 18 years and over for lottery and online lotto games, pari-mutuel wagering and charitable gaming.

 Online casino gambling is not legal in Maryland.
-You may be receiving offers from sweepstakes or social casinos, like Hard Rock Social Casino, which are legal and safe, with games played for free and for entertainment purposes with no actual money changing hands.
-Or it may be a solicitation from an offshore-based online casino, whose operations violate state and federal laws and is not recommended or safe.
+You may receive offers from sweepstakes or social casinos, like Hard Rock Social Casino, which are legal and safe, with games played for free, for entertainment purposes, not real money.
+Any solicitation from an offshore-based online casino has operations violating state and federal laws - it's not recommended nor safe.

 Online poker sites are not legal in Maryland.
 Poker rooms are available in most of the state’s commercial casinos.
 Maryland residents who want to play online poker can do so for free at sweepstakes or social sites such as Global Poker and Chumba Casino.